d-bl/MAE-gf/docs/snow-stitches/index.md

 6 pairs with all pairs entering before leaving
 ----------------------------------------------

-Try the blob recipes copied above in the following form, the buttons leads you to the interactive diagrams.
+Try the blob recipes copied above in the following form.

 {% include snow-6.html %}